 The story of Center Parcs is one that has many chapters, and many pages still to fill.
 Whilst we have been operating in the UK since 1987, the story of Center Parcs really began in 1968, near the village of Reuver in The Netherlands.
-A Dutch businessman, named Piet Derksen, opened a holiday village at De Lommerbergen, called Sporthius Centrum – with accommodation in the form of tents, this was a far cry from the Center Parcs we know today.
+A Dutch businessman, named Piet Derksen, opened a holiday village at De Lommerbergen, called Sporthuis Centrum – with accommodation in the form of tents, this was a far cry from the Center Parcs we know today.
 But this was the first step on the Center Parcs journey.

-As the business evolved and grew, tents became lodges and Sporthius Centrum became Center Parcs.
+As the business evolved and grew, tents became lodges and Sporthuis Centrum became Center Parcs.
 By 1987, when the first village opened in the UK, there were already Center Parcs villages in The Netherlands, Belgium and France.
 The first village in the UK, Center Parcs Sherwood Forest in Nottinghamshire, opened in 1987, closely followed by Center Parcs Elveden Forest in Suffolk, which opened in 1989.
 Six years later, Center Parcs Longleat Forest in Wiltshire was added to the family.

 In 2001, the business purchased Oasis Lakeland Holiday Village, in Cumbria, and renamed it Center Parcs Whinfell Forest.
 In the same year, owners Scottish & Newcastle split the business into two separate enterprises – Center Parcs Europe and Center Parcs UK.
 Center Parcs UK was bought by Deutsche Bank Capital Partners, before being floated on the stock market in 2003.